 The Java programming language offers a blend of traditional programming features and innovative concepts.
-The primary characteristics and syntax of Java follows the features of C and C++ to a certain extent.
-This is because before the invention of Java, C and C++ were popular programming languages that programmers around the world were familiar with.
+The primary characteristics and syntax of Java follow the features of C and C++ to a certain extent.
+This is because, before the invention of Java, C and C++ were popular programming languages that programmers around the world we’re familiar with.

 Features of Java